Hadil66/fabrique/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

-##Installatie
-## Creating a project

-If you're seeing this, you've probably already done this step.
-Congrats!

 ```bash
 # create a new project in the current directory